 Gina Emerson is a researcher, writer and project manager in the field of contemporary music, based in Berlin.

 Prior to this, she was a Research Associate with the 3DMIN (Design, Development and Dissemination of New Musical Instruments) project at the Technical University of Berlin.
 She holds an MA in Musicology from the Humboldt University of Berlin and BA in Music from the University of Oxford.
-Her research interests include 20th/21st century art music, empirical aesthetics, audiovisual music perception and the reception of contemporary music and new music technologies.
+Her research interests include audience experience, cultural participation, empirical aesthetics and the reception of contemporary music and new music technologies.